FirstEverTech/Adobe-AVX2-Patch/README.md

 The FirstEver.tech certificate is self-signed.
 A commercial Code Signing certificate would eliminate the SmartScreen warning, but it isn't necessary here.
 Its SHA-256 hash is published on GitHub.
 The SFX executable is a convenience wrapper for end users.

 **Why does VirusTotal show detections for the SFX executable?**
 The SFX package (`Adobe_AVX2_Patch_v1.0.exe`) may show a small number of detections on VirusTotal — currently 2 out of 69 engines.
-These are **known false positives** caused by the combination of a self-extracting archive and PowerShell execution, which some generic heuristic engines flag without analyzing the actual content.
+These are **known false positives** caused by the self-extracting archive and "not trusted" execution, which some generic heuristic engines flag without analyzing the actual content.

 [↑ Back to top](#top)